SAP Negotiations

 Best Practices:

 Keep SAP in the dark about anything they donโ€™t strictly need to know.
-If asked about your timing or budget, stay non-committal or give yourself an extra cushion (โ€œWeโ€™re still evaluating internallyโ€ or โ€œBudget is tight and under reviewโ€).
+If asked about your timing or budget, remain non-committal or provide an extra cushion (โ€œWeโ€™re still evaluating internallyโ€ or โ€œBudget is tight and under reviewโ€).

 Internally, issue a friendly โ€œgag orderโ€ to anyone interacting with SAP: all communications should route through the procurement negotiation team.